 Test in production and "canary" releases

 The important point is that when running integration and functional tests, you must run those tests from outside of the containers.
-Tests must not be defined and run within the containers that you are deploying, because the containers are based on static images that should be exactly like those that you will be deploying into production.
+Tests are not contained or run in the containers you're deploying, because the containers are based on static images that should be exactly like the ones you'll be deploying to production.

-A very feasible option when testing more advanced scenarios like testing several clusters (test cluster, staging cluster, and production cluster) is to publish the images to a registry to test in various clusters.
+A practical option when testing more advanced scenarios, like including several clusters (test cluster, staging cluster, and production cluster) is to publish the images to a registry, so it can be tested in various clusters.

 Push the custom application Docker image into your global Docker Registry

 After the Docker images have been tested and validated, you'll want to tag and publish them to your Docker registry.
-The Docker registry is a critical piece in the Docker application life cycle because it is the central place where you store your custom test (aka "blessed images") to be deployed into QA and production environments.
+The Docker registry is a critical piece in the Docker application life cycle because it's the central place where you store your custom test (also known as "blessed images") to be deployed into QA and production environments.